azat-co/practicalnode/chapter5/chapter5.md

 We must add `index.js`, `article.js`, and `user.js` files to the `routes` folder, because we need them in `app.js`.
 The `user.js` file is bare bones for now (we add authentications in Chapter 6).

-The method for the `GET users` route, which should return a list of existing users (which we implement later) is as follows:
+The method for the GET `/users` route, which should return a list of existing users (which we implement later) is as follows:

 ```js
 exports.list = (req, res, next) => {